Kauhajoki school shooting: Victims

 Saari was originally from North Ostrobothnia but lived in Kauhajoki, where he was enrolled in a catering course at the college.
 It was later revealed that the single male victim was probably a close friend of Saari's.
 The pair had spent an evening out together in February 2008 when they were threatened with a starter pistol.
 A photo of them together had been circulating on the Internet, in which Saari jokingly points at his friend's head with his forefinger.
-The names of the other victims were withheld by police.
+The names of the other victims were withheld by police, but were eventually released by the media.

+The two other survivors were slightly injured from the glass and from falling out of the window.
+About 30 police officers inhaled smoke, dust, or chemicals during the incident and needed medical treatment.
+While most recovered, 14 officers dealt with long-term symptoms, and one was eventually diagnosed with a permanent work-related illness.

 With a total of ten people killed, it was the deadliest peacetime attack in Finnish history, surpassing the previous highest count of eight in the Jokela school shooting.
 It was the deadliest attack on a school campus since April 2007, when Seung-Hui Cho killed 32 people during the Virginia Tech shooting.
-Saari had fired a total of nearly 200 shots, including shots into the air.
-One victim was shot 20 times.
+Saari had fired his weapon at least 157 times.
+The gunshot wounds sustained by the victims ranged between 1 and 17 wounds, mainly to the head and upper body.
+A total of 62 bullet wounds were found on the victims.